 Matthew J. Korpman is a rising biblical scholar, itinerant preacher, and theological arsonist.

-He is currently pursuing his Master of Arts in Religion (M.A.R. in Second Temple Judaism) at Yale Divinity School, where he studies under such renowned biblical scholars as John J. Collins, Harold Attridge, and Gregory Mobley, along with theologians such as Miroslav Volf and S. Mark Heim.
-His work there has included, but is not limited to, two papers which explore and reinterpret the book of Job’s opening and closing chapters, one of which is currently being considered for publication at a leading academic journal.
+He is currently pursuing doctoral work in Biblical Studies, having recently graduated with a Master of Arts in Religion (M.A.R. in Second Temple Judaism) at Yale Divinity School, where he studied under such renowned biblical scholars as John J. Collins, Harold Attridge, and Gregory Mobley, along with theologians such as Miroslav Volf and S. Mark Heim.
+His work there included, but was not limited to, two papers which explored and reinterpreted the book of Job’s opening and closing chapters.

 Korpman has a number of academic publications released or soon to be printed, ranging from articles in the prestigious Journal for the Study of the Old Testament to a chapter in the upcoming Oxford Handbook of the Apocrypha.
 He is a regular member of the Society of Biblical Literature, as well as the Adventist Society for Religious Studies, and routinely presents new research at the meetings for each.